KaijuML/personal-website/content/blog/python-dict-from-scratch.md

     break
 ```

-Dict are practical, but also fast: looking for UK's capital is done at the same speed, no matter the size of our Dict (i.e. the number of country-capital pairs already inserted), contrasting with Lists where you could possibly end up parsing the entire list (which happens everytime you're looking for something that's not there!).
+Dict is practical, but also fast: looking for UK's capital is done at the same speed, no matter the size of our Dict (i.e. the number of country-capital pairs already inserted), contrasting with List where you could possibly end up parsing the entire list (which happens everytime you're looking for something that's not there!).

 But how does this work behind the curtains?
 Well, from the point of view of the [Python FAQ](https://docs.python.org/3/faq/design.html#how-are-dictionaries-implemented-in-cpython) itself, "_CPython’s dictionaries are implemented as **resizable hash tables**_".
 What does this mean?
 Let's find out!